arcus-smart-home/arcusplatform/docs/quickstart.md

 ### Pairing a hub

 This is more difficult than it sounds, because of mtls.
+You need to get a certificate issued for your site and add the root ca for your certificate into the java keystore on the hub.
-You may need to disable TLS and hard code your hub into platform/arcus-hubsession/src/main/java/com/iris/hubcom/server/session/HubClient.java:30 in order to "authenticate" the hub.
+Otherwise, you may need to disable TLS and hard code your hub into platform/arcus-hubsession/src/main/java/com/iris/hubcom/server/session/HubClient.java:30 in order to "authenticate" the hub.
+The latter of these approaches is obviously not recommended.

 ## Debugging